These cinnamon sugar candied almonds are a delicious, crunchy, sweet treat. They’re only 6 ingredients and so easy to make!

 - Preheat the oven to 300 degrees Fahrenheit.
 Line a baking pan with parchment paper.

-- Beat the egg white in a medium sized bowl till frothy.
+- Beat the egg white, and water together in a medium sized bowl till frothy.

 - Stir in the vanilla extract.

 - Add in the almonds, and stir to coat them in the egg white mixture.

 - In another bowl, stir together the granulated sugar, cinnamon, and salt.

 - Add the sugar mixture to the nuts and stir to coat them.

 - Pour the almonds onto the prepared baking sheet.